chetanreddyn/Autonomous-Surgical-Robot/README.md

 ```bash
 roslaunch rollout rollout.launch a1:=PSM1 a2:=PSM2 a3:=None d:=Test
 ```
 The arguments a1,a2 and a3 specify the arms to be automated.
 Specify `None` if an arm needs to be teleoperated.
-The `d` argument specifies the logging description.
+The `d` argument specifies the name of the specific experimental rollout.
 The rollout run will be saved in `LOGGING_FOLDER/Test`.
 To enable temporal aggregation.
 Go to the `TRAIN_DIR/train_cfg.yaml` and set `ROLLOUT.TEMPORAL_AGG` to true.

 ##### Fully Automated Case
 - Specify `a1:=PSM1 a2:=PSM2 a3:=PSM3`